aliakseych/yasws/README.md

     * /test/subtest/: subTestRouter
   * /subtest/: subTestRouter

-It has a conditional filter (which 'filters' based on the boolean argument passed to it in the decorator) and multiple simple GET handlers.
+It has a conditional filter (which 'filters' based on the boolean argument passed to it in the decorator) and multiple simple GET handlers:
+* /: "something", simple handler
+* /witchery/: "nope", unaccessable handler due to filter
+* /nothing/: "nothing", returns 404 because it doesn't return valid response

+It also has a middleware, which passes string argument to handlers, which is passed to itself on launch.

 Below is the code for example web server described above.

 *index.js*
 ```js